mmcardle/MServe/docs/developing.rst

 or if you have you own models in an app called **your-app**::

-  ./manage.py dumpdata dataservice jobservice mserveoauth your-app > data_dump.json
+  ./manage.py dumpdata your-app > your-app_data.json

 Then perform the upgrade::